shaizm/shaizm/README.md

-## Introducing myself 👋
-# 👋 Hey, I'm Shaiz

-I am the data guy!
+# 👋 Hey, I am the data guy!
+You can call me -'Shaiz'

 If numbers hiding secrets that are invisible to casual inspection facinate you then i am sure we can vibe!

 So far worked on **marketing data, user behavior analysis, traffic data, sales data, product analysis, competitor analysis, internal operations data, leads qualification and automation** but hungry for more so i keep looking for new stuff.

 While my professional experiences has mended me in reporting, modeling, querying, documenting & dashbaords my motive has always been into business outcomes, internal processes optimization  and generating insights for growth.
 I like asking questions most dashboards never answer — then building systems to fix what the data reveals.